personalrobotics/EyeRecTooPupil/README.md

 `sudo ldconfig`

 **Note**: You may need to edit the .pro file to point to the install locations of these dependencies.
-Assuming you start from scratch and follow these directions, you shouldn't have to.
+Assuming you start from scratch and follow these directions, you shouldn't have to (unless they somehow end up in wierd locations).

 ## Running